eddiechu/Terminal-SIEM/Terminal SIEM - Cheat Sheet - 4. Threat hunting.md

 done | wc -l
 ```
 `xargs -P 0 ...` run in multiple processes utilize all processors \
-`parallel -j 0 ...` run in multiple processes utilize all processors

-you can have user, process, target IP and more combination tracking
+You can have user, process, target IP and more combination tracking

 ---